mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

      * 2.5X: 2.5 original size.
      * Keep Aspect: keeps the aspect ratio
      * Stretch to fit screen, will use all available screen.

+-Filter overlay.
+Applies an image filter (scanlines or CRT) at the expense of performance.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.